-In this PREVIEW of The Joys of Christmas 2016 , popular star of stage, screen and television Kristin Chenoweth shares a delicious southern recipe that is a holiday tradition when her family gathers for Christmas at her parents' Oklahoma home.
+Popular star of stage, screen and television Kristin Chenoweth shares a delicious southern recipe that is a family holiday tradition .

 Ask anyone who knows me and they’ll tell you that besides performing in theater, in movies and on TV, I love to eat.
 Cooking, not so much.
 I try, but my kitchen forays are mostly limited to cutting open a bag of lettuce and sprinkling on a handful of croutons.